Complete BSN Application Instructions

 The Bachelor of Science in Nursing (BSN) program prepares you to begin the practice of professional nursing.
 Upon graduating, you will be eligible to apply to sit for the National Council of State Boards of Nursing licensure examination for registered nurses (NCLEX-RN).

 Students will take courses centered around the nursing profession that build off of prerequsite courses taken prior to entry into the program.
 Courses will be held on the main campus at the Health and Human Sciences Building.
-Along with traditional lecture courses, students will recieve clinical instruction at healthcare institutions and agencies in rural and urban areas across Western North Carolina beginning the first semester of the program.
+Along with traditional lecture courses and lab simulations, students will recieve clinical instruction at healthcare institutions and agencies in rural and urban areas across Western North Carolina beginning the first semester of the program.

-Application to the BSN program is now completed online.
-Admission is granted twice a year and program cohorts will begin in the Fall and Spring semesters.
-Undergraduate students attending WCU will apply to the nursing program in the sophomore year for junior entry.
-Admission is competitive, and it is important for students planning to pursue the BSN to maintain a competitive GPA and to read and complete all admission and prerequisite requirements listed in detail for you below.
+Application to the BSN program is completed online through NursingCAS.
+Admission is granted twice a year with cohorts beginning in the Fall and Spring semesters.
+Undergraduate students attending WCU will apply to the nursing program once they have completed all pre-requisites, typically after their sophomore year.
+The admissions process is highly competitive.
+Students planning to pursue the BSN program should maintain a competitive GPA and to read and complete all admission and prerequisite requirements listed below.

 The suggested curriculum plan is laid out Freshman through Senior year in the 8-semester plan.

-As each student's situation may vary students should communicate with their advisor to complete their liberal studies and University requirements for graduation.
+As each student's situation will vary students should communicate with their advisor to complete their liberal studies and University requirements for graduation.

 Thanks to NC Promise, tuition for all undergraduate students at WCU is $500 per fall and spring semesters for in-state students and $2,500 for out-of-state students.
 Students admitted into the BSN program will be required to make additional purchases for supplies and other requirements as needed for class and clinical placement throughout the program.